 Tracked VR Controller

-By engaging SGW Designworks, BlackBox VR was able to make rapid development progress, without the risk of hiring a full internal engineering staff.
-SGW Designworks is able to grow and shrink the development team as needed based on project needs.
+By engaging SGW Designworks, BlackBox VR was able to make rapid development progress, and generate valuable PR at one of the world’s most important trade shows for consumer electronics – all without the risk of hiring a full internal engineering staff.

 - Device Development